-Calgary Urban Project Society is a big-cap charity with donations of $6.5m in F2016.
-Administrative costs are 18% of revenues and fundraising costs are 6% of donations. $0.24 of every donated dollar goes toward overhead costs, which falls within Ci’s reasonable range for overhead spending.
+Calgary Urban Project Society is a Large charity with donations of $7.2m in F2017.
+Administrative costs are 15% of total revenues and fundraising costs are 5% of donations.
+For every dollar donated, $0.80 goes to programs.
+This falls within Ci’s reasonable range.

-This charity report is an update that is currently being reviewed by Calgary Urban Project Society.
+This charity report is an update that has been sent to Calgary Urban Project Society for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March